CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

 ## Landing Page to DOI mappings

-When an Event links to a DOI but the URL in the corresponding `obj` metadata is different, the Agent has made a judgment about an article Landing Page.
+When an Event links to a DOI but the URL in the corresponding `obj` metadata is different, the Agent has made a judgment about an Article Landing Page.
 The Event therefore contains two assertions:

- - this webpage mentions this article Landing Page
+ - this webpage mentions this Article Landing Page
- - this article Landing Page corresponds to this DOI
+ - this Article Landing Page corresponds to this DOI

 The Evidence Record for each Event documents this mapping in some detail.